 The bill institutionalizes the GAA-as-Release Document policy by mandating the government to "commence release of Public Funds covered by an Appropriations Law as soon as such law comes into force (Part IV, Section 31)."
 It also authorizes the agencies to undertake early procurement activities even prior to the passage of the GAA.
 The measure also provides a legal framework for further reforms that streamline budget execution, such as the one-year validity of appropriations and the shift to cash-based budgeting.
-Meanwhile, to facilitate the implementation of programs and projects that take more than a year to complete, the bill authorizes the agencies to enter into Multi-Year Contracts upon an agency's adherence to DBM's guidelines and issuance of a multi-year obligational authority.
+Meanwhile, to facilitate the implementation of programs and projects that take more than a year to complete, the bill authorizes the agencies to enter into Multi-Year Contracts upon an agency's adherence to the DBM's guidelines and issuance of a multi-year obligational authority.

-The bill also contains provisions that enforce the One-Fund Concept, where all public monies ideally accrue to the General Fund or, at the very least, are visible to the Treasury.
-Enforcing this concept will provide more efficiency in the management of cash resources-whether these are in the General Fund or are "off-budget."
-Furthermore, the proposed bill rationalizes SAGFs and OBAs by mandating their review for modification or termination every three years.
-New SAGFs may only have a maximum lifespan of three years, subject to extension only if their purpose still needs to be served.
+The bill also contains provisions that enforce the One-Fund Accountability and Reporting Concept, where all public monies ideally accrue to the General A PFM system will only be truly functional if responsibilities Fund or, at the very least, are visible to the Treasury.
+Enforcing are fulfilled at each level of the government.
+Thus, the bill this concept will provide more efficiency in the management seeks to strengthen the ecosystem of accountability in PFM of cash resources-whether these are in the General Fund or by enhancing oversight functions and accountabilities (see are "off-budget."
+Furthermore, the proposed bill rationalizes table 2).
+SAGFs and OBAs by mandating their review for modification or termination every three years.
+New SAGFs may only have a As previously mentioned, the proposed Act enhances the maximum lifespan of three years, subject to extension only if oversight functions of Congress to enable it to hold the their purpose still needs to be served.